ShreyaGupta08/Moon/about/index.md

 ## Updates:

+* 16 June 2019: [New blog](https://shreyagupta08.github.io/respite/) up: Travelling Respite

 * 15 June 2019: In association with ZS Associates, gave a [talk](https://bit.ly/2Ija5pk) about [Women Who Code](https://womenwhocode.com), the community that gave me more than I can repay.

+* 16 April 2019: Orientation of CLIMB (Connect.
+Learn.
+Inspire.
+Mentor.
+Belong.), our University's first society working towards empowering women to excel in STEM Fields.
+Mentored by Ms. Anamika Chauhan, it felt bolstering and a different kind of strong to be in a room full of passionate women.

 * 12 March 2019: I'll be joining as a Research Intern and RIPS Scholar at IPAM, UCLA for the summers of 2019!